-Establish where your Christmas fund will be kept
+Decide where your Christmas fund will be kept

 Are we talking spare change in a coin jar?
 Or are you in the process of setting up another current account to deal with Christmas funds?

 Sell on unwanted goods...

-Expert Home Tips have a great blog post on How to sell your things on eBay.
+Expert Home Tips have a great blog post on how to sell your things on eBay.
 The extra cash will make a great contribution to your Christmas fund.